ibm-cloud-docs/dns-svcs/create-linked-zone.md

 |Approval revoked|Account owner has revoked the cross-account access|
 {: caption="Requestor states" caption-side="bottom"}

-## Creating a linked zone in the UI
+## Creating a linked zone in the console
 {: #ui-create-linked-zone}
 {: ui}